citizenfx/natives/AUDIO/BlipSiren.md

 Plays a siren blip from the vehicle when you double press the horn key.

-This only works with vehicles with sirents.
+This only works on vehicles with sirens.

 ## Parameters
 * **vehicle**: